Afcon 2019: Guinea coach Paul Put disappointed with the ‘stupid goals’ conceded against Madagascar | Goal.com

 Coach Paul Put has bemoaned his team’s defensive showing against Madagascar in their opening Group B Africa Cup of Nations fixture, held at the Alexandria Stadium on Saturday evening.

-In the 55th minute, Carolus Andria, who assisted the equaliwer for the Barea, found space behind the Guinean backline to finish past goalkeeper Aly Keita.
+In the 55th minute, Carolus Andria, who assisted the equaliser for the Barea, found space behind the Guinean backline to finish past goalkeeper Aly Keita.

 The goal prompted Put to introduce Liverpool midfielder Naby Keita in the 62nd minute, and the substitution proved effective as Guinea began to create numerous chances in the final third.